Skip to content

 Speed Limits in Construction Zones

-When you see orange construction signs, reduce your speed to the posted construction zone limit, which is typically 60 km/h but can vary.
+When you see orange construction signs, reduce your speed to the posted construction zone limit.
+The exact reduced limit varies by zone and road type — on a 100 km/h highway it might drop to 80 or 90 km/h, while on a 50 km/h urban road it could drop to 40 or 50 km/h.
+Read the sign rather than assuming a default.
 The reduced limit applies whether or not you can see workers.
 You must obey the construction zone speed until you pass the end-of-construction sign.
 Do not speed back up the moment you think the zone is ending.

 Doubled Fines for Speeding